 - No free night award unlike the consumer Hyatt card

-The World of Hyatt Business Card offers up to 75,000 bonus points: Earn 60,000 points after spending $5,000 within the first three months of account opening, plus earn an additional 15,000 bonus points after you spend $12,000 in the first 6 months.
-The bonus is worth about $1,350 towards hotel bookings (independent valuation not given by the issuer).
+The World of Hyatt Business Card offers new cardholders a generous bonus of 60,000 points after spending $5,000 within the first three months of account opening.
+The bonus is worth about $1,080 towards hotel bookings (independent valuation not given by the issuer).
 However, the exact number will vary depending on travel demand and property type.

 Hyatt is one of the few hotel loyalty programs still publishing an award chart, and free nights range from 3,500 to 137,000 points per night.
 The exact rate depends on the type of hotel you're booking and whether you're traveling in the peak or off-peak season.